mitchelldirt/warbler-weather/README.md

 ## How to run the application locally

 1. Clone the repository
-2. cd into the project directory (warbler-weather)
+2. cd into the root directory
 3. Run `npm install`
+4. Run `ng generate environments`
+5. Fill out `environment.development.ts` with your WeatherAPI key and OpenWeather API key.
+The format can be found in `environment.ts`
-4. Run `ng serve`
+6. Run `ng serve`
-5. Open your browser and navigate to `http://localhost:4200/`
+7. Open your browser and navigate to `http://localhost:4200/`
-6. Huzzah! 🎉
+8. Huzzah! 🎉

 ## "Wireframe"